Location Privacy

 Read More

-Geolocation used in the fight against COVID-19
+Geolocation and other personal data used in the fight against COVID-19

 As COVID-19 continues to spread throughout the country, the Peruvian government has implemented stronger policies and strategies that are aligned with measures that have proven to be effective around the world.
 Catherine Escobedo looks at the three most recent measures the Peruvian government has implemented.